Heartingham History, Family Crest & Coats of Arms

-Vikings, who settled on the rocky shores of ancient Scotland.
+The ancestry of the name Heartingham goes back to the Vikings, who settled on the rocky shores of ancient Scotland.
 Heartingham was a name for a hard working or arduous person, deriving its origin from name the Old French word hearding, which meant hard.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Heartingham family

 The surname Heartingham was first found in Bristol, where the first record of the family was Harding of Bristol (c.1048-1125), Sheriff Reeve of Bristol.
 He was the son of Eadnoth the Constable (died 1068), an Anglo-Saxon thane who served as steward to Edward the Confessor and Harold II.
 One of the Harding of Bristol's sons was Robert Fitzharding (c.
 1095-1170), 1st feudal Baron of Berkeley, Gloucestershire, an Anglo-Saxon nobleman who was granted the feudal barony of Berkeley in Gloucestershire and was ancestor of the Berkeley family of Berkeley Castle.

 Harding or St. Stephen (d.
 1134), was Abbot of Citeaux and was born of parents of good position at Sherborne in Dorsetshire, probably early in the second half of the eleventh century, and received his education in the monastery of his native place.
 "A desire to travel and to increase his learning took him first to Scotland and then to Paris. "